sumup-oss/circuit-ui/.changeset/clean-laws-perform.md

 '@sumup/circuit-ui': patch
 ---

-Fixed a runtime error occurring when users click on a disabled NavItem with an onClick handler
+Fixed a runtime error that occurred when users click on a disabled item in the `Sidebar` with an `onClick` handler.